Use of long poles for aerial / Starlink installations

 And use your ladder safely……

-This method can give you an aerial mast with a height of about 18ft using a 12ft scaffold pole and an 8ft x 1½" pole.
+This method can give you an aerial mast with a height of about 18ft using a scaffold pole and an 10ft x 1½" pole.
 The weight and strength are low down.
-This is far stronger and more stable than a 2” aerial mast of the same length (it's also lighter and cheaper than a 20ft scaffold pole and avoids the “direct from the supplier” extra carriage charge! ).
+This is far stronger and more stable than a 2” aerial mast of the same length (it's also lighter and cheaper than a 20ft scaffold pole and can avoids extra carriage charge for poles over 10ft !).
 There isn’t much clearance between the inside diameter of the scaffold tube and the outside diameter of the aerial mast.
 The small gap must be tightly filled however or the installation will rattle.
 After a lot of experimentation we found a simple solution: a few turns of good quality PVC insulating tape.
 The tape should be in two locations: right at the top of the scaffold tube (corresponds to about 400mm from the bottom of the aerial mast) and right at the bottom of the top section of 8ft x 1½" pole (corresponds to about 400mm from the top of the scaffold tube.
 Wrap the tape around the aerial mast, making a slightly tapered shape that will slide into the scaffold tube.
-Keep adding one turn at a time until the tape at the bottom end of the aerial mast is a snug fit.
+Keep adding one turn at a time until the tape at the bottom end of the aerial mast is a snug fit [for a Starlink (this is not that necessary for the MkII) you will need to wind on more tape at the 35.8mm end, we suggest using self amalgamating tape or even just decent quality insulation tape].
 For the tape at the top end of the aerial mast do the same but go slightly beyond a snug fit.
 Cut a slight chamfer on the inside surface of the scaffold tube to lead the tape in, this can be cut easily with a sharp knife.
-Insert the aerial mast into the scaffold tube (you can use cable pulling fluid to lubricate if you like) and ram it home so the top tape is really tight and compressed.
+Insert the aerial mast into the scaffold tube (you can use cable pulling fluid to lubricate if you like) and ram it home [do not "ram" in a Starlink, obviously.
+Just push it in as hard as you can, possibly using a lubricant, it'll be fine] so the top tape is really tight and compressed.
 Ram the assembly against a wall or tree or whatever.
 The two tubes should now be firmly locked together.
-Drill a 6mm hole through both poles at the point where the lower tape is.
+Drill a 6mm hole through both poles at the point where the lower tape is [when drilling through a Starlink MkII stub pole care should be exercised that you do not drill through the Ethernet cable which is inside it on the Mk2 version, alternatively (and more safely.....) sleeve a section of 1.5" pole into the top of the scaffold pole then use a 1.5" pole coupler to clamp the Starlink on to that.
+Check this ! > Either way you may need to offset the through bolt to ensure enough room to get the Starlink Ethernet plug past.].
 Insert a 6mm bolt or machine screw, tighten and apply Loctite or use a Nyloc nut.
 Don’t overtighten, the bolt will snap before the tube deforms.
 Don’t drill through where the mast goes into the scaffold tube because that would weaken the main stress point.
 I like to wrap self-amalgamating tape over the top edge of the scaffold tube running it onto the aerial mast, just in case frost gets in.
 If you would like a professional installer for this sort of job and are in the Sth Yorks / Nth Midlands area try Don Valley Aerials (07930 347632).

 (Bill Wright, October 2018)